 Successful inventory management systems assign a unique SKU for each product and for each of its variants.
-Different models or flavors of product have independent SKUs, as do packages that bundle a number of related products.
-This has clear advantages: it allows merchants to track whether blue shirts are selling better than green shirts, for one simple example When designing a SKU, the idea is for the SKU to be useful, and to make sense to all parties involved in the handling of your items.
+Different models or flavors of the product have independent SKUs, as do packages that bundle a number of related products.
+This has clear advantages: it allows merchants to track whether blue shirts are selling better than green shirts, for one simple example When designing an SKU, the idea is for the SKU to be useful, and to make sense to all parties involved in the handling of your items.
 For SKUs to work correctly, they must be assigned to each and every variation of a product.
 Thus, for every change in color or size, a unique SKU must be assigned.

 Customers buy products based on choices at the attribute level.
 If you cannot gather demand intelligence at this level, you are out of touch with your customer.

 It might seem obvious, but customers do not buy SKUs; they don’t know SKU numbers, nor do they care.
 Meanwhile, knowing what SKU attributes customers are buying can dramatically improve your demand response, allowing you to forecast demand at the attribute level – the level at which customers are buying.
 If you know what attributes are selling together, you can easily implement an automated recommendation engine, giving your sales reps the ability to make recommendations to the customer during the shopping process.
 This is probably the most powerful thing about understanding what attributes customers are buying.
 When dealing with customers, your salespeople benefit immeasurably from knowing what similar customers purchase.
 It couldn’t be any simpler: salespeople are your customers’ trusted advisors, and this information allows them to make better recommendations.
 That leads to happier customers, translating to higher sales repeatability.
-Smarter salespeople, better service and higher sales, all from the data gleaned from a simple SKU.
+Smarter salespeople, better service, and higher sales, all from the data gleaned from a simple SKU.

 As an example, the SKU assigned to a Wrangler Jacket (WRA-JA-RG-42-BL) is diagrammed below:

-Ideally, SKU code is extendable; for example, if the product is typically purchased by the trade in cases, the SKU for a case of Wranglers should be something like “WRA-JA-RG-42-BL-C30.”
-In this case the “C” stands for case, followed by the number of units in that case.
+Ideally, SKU code is extendable; for example, if the product is typically purchased by the trade-in cases, the SKU for a case of Wranglers should be something like “WRA-JA-RG-42-BL-C30.”
+In this case, the “C” stands for case, followed by the number of units in that case.
 Below, we’ve provided some examples to illustrate a few different variants of SKU.